Definition of Commercial Loan

 Commercial Loans for Small Business

-- Small businesses are restricted from arranging finance through the bond market and equity market.
+- Small businesses are restricted from arranging finance through the bond and equity markets.
 Thus, they cannot raise finance directly from the public.
-Commercial loans come to the rescue with a higher upfront cost.
+Commercial loans, including business loans for startups, come to the rescue with a higher upfront cost.

-- Proprietary firms and partnerships prefer commercial loans due to ease of availability and lower documentation.
+- Proprietary firms and partnerships prefer commercial loans due to easy availability and lower documentation.
 In addition, since collateral is already provided, there are lower challenges in approving such loans.

 - These loans are characterized by lower repayment duration.
 However, you can choose the repayment method at your convenience.